 Science, maths and engineering graduates can become specialists in the engineering industry, with EIT's Master of Engineering degrees accredited by the Australian Government.
 Our Master of Engineering degrees provide students with the opportunity to design projects with academic applications and the potential to benefit and improve the engineering communities they serve.
 We deliver these qualifications in the Mechanical, Electrical, Civil and Structural, and Industrial Automation fields.
 These qualifications are all offered online.
-Our Master of Engineering (Industrial Automation) is also offered on campus.
+Four of our Master of Engineering degrees are also offered on campus.

 Our live, online interactive study mode is designed to facilitate full time work, mobility and distance learning.
 However, students are expected to ‘attend’ scheduled live webinars during which they interact with their local and internationally-based lecturers and fellow students.
 The practical components of the degree are acquired via cutting-edge simulation software and remote laboratories.